 Irish Christmas traditions, like festive customs the world over, are not set in stone.
 They evolve over the generations, and not necessarily over very many generations, either.

 Longevity certainly wasn't a requisite feature of tradition for my Nana Tierney.
-Thanks to her, all memories of my childhood's Christmases – which ought to be beautiful things – are set to a sound track of 'Oh come all ye faithful' mingled with 'I believe' by The Bachelors.
+Thanks to her, all my childhood memories of Christmas – which ought to be beautiful things – are set to a sound track of 'Oh come all ye faithful' mingled with 'I believe' by The Bachelors.

 Nana insisted that, as Irish Christmas traditions went, you couldn't get better than The Bachelors.
 To this day, a big nostalgic lump gets stuck in my throat when I hear that wretched song (or anything else by the scrubbed up Brothers B) and imagine her, standing in front of the fire, skirt hitched up to warm the back of her thighs, singing along to 'Every time I hear a new-born baby cry....'

 Not once did ANYONE dare point out that listening to records of The Bachelors could not have achieved the elevated status of Traditional in the early 1960s.

 This recollection reflects a peculiarity about Irish Christmas traditions (and probably holds true for many other customs, too): that they can be traditions to individual families only, not necessarily entire communities or nations.
 Very often, the word 'traditional' means nothing more than 'what we did when we were young'.
 I suppose we hang on only to those family customs that carry the warmest memories and despatch the rest.

 So it is that December 25th (and, in Ireland, the 26th - St Stephen's Day) are days when families the world over play out their own versions of what went before.
 But there is also a core of seasonal traditions that nearly all Irish families and their communities observe to a greater or lesser extent.